 The OXO was voted Best Electric Kettle by Good Housekeeping Magazine (February 2016).
 It has a lot of little features that add to our convenience.

 It has a large slip-free handle to prevent accidents.
 A stainless steel mesh screen inside the spout keeps debris out of your cup and is removable for easy cleaning.

 The pitcher is cordless, so you can remove it from the base for easy pouring and it has an automatic shut-off feature for added safety.
 In addition to the glass interior, OXO uses a medical grade silicon sealant to prevent the possibility of any toxins leaking into your water.
 The inside of the lid is made from plastic, however.
 The plastic is BPA-free and doesn’t come into direct contact with the boiling water (the steam hits it), but it still worries some people.

 Note: OXO also makes a version with an interface that allows you to select the exact temperature, which is great for brewing tea.
 Naturally, that version is a bit larger and heavier.
 You can read about it on Amazon.

 If you’re looking for a portable kettle, these 9 are by far the best options.
 I know the last one is larger than the rest, but it is the smallest glass kettle and I felt that warranted my creating an eight spot on this list.

-Personally, I decided on the Osaka kettle.
-It is not the smallest, but I preferred something with a bit more capacity.
-At two pounds, the Osaka is still light enough to travel in my suitcase, but you might prefer one that’s a bit lighter.
+Personally, I decided on the OXO kettle.
+It is the largest and heaviest on this list, but I really wanted a glass kettle.
+At 2.8 pounds, it’s probably more weight than you’d want in your suitcase, but I felt the advantages make up for that.
+I do wish it were lighter, though.
 Whatever you personal preferences, I hope this list helps you decide on the perfect small electric kettle for you.